mmontag/chip-player-js/docs/libxmp.rst

           XMP_MODE_IT           /* Play using IT quirks */
           XMP_MODE_ITSMP        /* Play using IT sample mode quirks */

+      By default, formats similar to S3M such as PTM or IMF will use S3M replayer (without Scream Tracker 3 quirks/bug emulation), and formats similar to XM such as RTM and MDL will use the XM replayer (without             FT2 quirks/bug emulation).

+      Multichannel MOD files will use the XM replayer, and Scream Tracker 3 MOD files will use S3M replayer with ST3 quirks.
+S3M files will use the most appropriate replayer according to the tracker used to create the file, and enable Scream Tracker 3 quirks and bugs only if created using ST3.
+XM files will be played with FT2 bugs and quirks only if created using Fast Tracker II.

+      Modules created with OpenMPT will be played with all bugs and quirks of the original trackers.

   **Returns:**
     0 if parameter was correctly set, ``-XMP_ERROR_INVALID`` if parameter or values are out of the valid ranges, or ``-XMP_ERROR_STATE`` if the player is not in playing state.

+.. raw:: pdf

+    PageBreak

 External sample mixer API
 -------------------------